 - iBPMS: An Intelligent Business Process Management Suite (as defined by Garter in their Magic Quadrant for iBPMS 2012).

-- Predictive BPM: BPM which enables predicting the outcome of processes by extrapolating analytics in real time.
+- Predictive: Features which enable predicting the outcome of processes by extrapolating analytics in real time.

-- Adaptive BPM: A framework which enables processes to be adapted as they are run in production based on dynamically changing conditions.
+- Adaptive: A framework which enables processes to be adapted as they are run in production based on dynamically changing conditions.

-- Mobile BPM: Management/operation of business processes via mobile devices
+- Mobile: Management/operation of business processes via mobile devices

-- Social BPM: Social process features, such as Questions and Answers, Comments, Process Wall, etc.
+- Social: Social process features, such as Questions and Answers, Comments, Process Wall, etc.

-- Cloud BPM: A business process solution that is deployed over the cloud.
-Companies are opting for cloud BPM more and more frequently as it provides fast time-to-solution with low infrastructure costs.
+- Cloud: A business process solution that is deployed over the cloud.
+Companies are opting for cloud options more and more frequently as it provides fast time-to-solution with low infrastructure costs.

-- On-premises BPM: A BPM solution that is deployed on premises.
+- On-premises: A solution that is deployed on premises.

-- Horizontal BPM solutions: BPM solutions that can be applied across several industries.
+- Horizontal solutions: Solutions that can be applied across several industries.

-- Vertical BPM solutions: BPM solutions that are specific to a particular industry or type of process.
+- Vertical solutions: Solutions that are specific to a particular industry or type of process.

 - BPMN: A graphical representation for specifying business processes in a business process model.
 It was previously known as Business Process Modeling Notation.

-- BPM ROI: The return on investment from implementing a BPM solution.
+- ROI: The return on investment from implementing a BPM solution.

-- BPM with SOA: A BPM solution which implements a SOA (Software as a Service) model.
+- SOA: A solution which implements a SOA (Software as a Service) model.